welcor/dev/README.md

 2. Install bower with `npm install -g bower`
 3. Install nodemon with `npm install -g nodemon` to make servers reload on change
 4. Install rethinkdb
+   Note: rethinkdb can only run on linux/mac hosts.
+On windows, run a virtual server and make sure to expose ports 8080, 28015 and 29015 from this.
 5. Clone all modules, as described below.

 To ease the process of handling multiple repositories, we recommend using [myrepos](https://github.com/joeyh/myrepos).
 Simply put [mr](https://github.com/joeyh/myrepos/blob/master/mr) on your `PATH` and you are good to go: